jillnano/CCGAN-VC/README.md

 You must put all speakers' names into speaker_name_list in the order that you set in training, since it creates one-hot vectors with the list.

 ### Data Download
-(Since data are already in Repo, this is only for when you lost them)
+(Since data are already in this repo, this is only for when you lost them)

 ```bash
 $ python download.py
 ```

-#### For debugging
+### For debugging

 ```bash
 $ python weight.py
 ```

-It prints max and min weight connected to one-hot vectors.
+It prints max and min of weights connected to one-hot vectors.